 - In an uncontested election, as is the case in this election, each nominee for director shall be elected to the Board if the votes cast "for" such nominee's election exceed the "withhold" votes cast against such nominee's election.
 Shares represented by your proxy will be voted in accordance with your direction as to the election of directors from the persons listed below as nominees.
-In the absence of direction, the shares represented by your proxy will be voted "for" the election of each nominee.
-In the event any person listed as a nominee becomes unavailable as a candidate for election, it is intended that the shares represented by your proxy will be voted for the remaining nominees and any substitute nominee recommended by the Board. - The affirmative vote of a majority of the shares of our common stock cast at the meeting or by proxy is required for approval of each other item.
+In the absence of direction, the shares represented by your proxy will be voted "for" the election of each nominee becomes unavailable as a candidate for election, it is intended that the shares represented by your proxy will be voted for the remaining nominees and any substitute nominee recommended by the Board. - The affirmative vote of a majority of the shares of our common stock cast at the meeting or by proxy is required for approval of each other item.